3 Best Hostels in La Paz, Bolivia – Sleep 3,500m above Sea Level in Social

 • Couples

-What about cheapest hostels in La Paz?
+What about the cheapest hostels in La Paz?

-However, if you are traveling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest places in La Paz.
+Of course, there are always cheap hostels.
+But how do you actually find them?
+When you are traveling on a shoe-string budget and you want to save every dollar, there are ways to find the cheapest places in La Paz.

-2. Order the listing by price
+3. Order the listings by price

 Simple as that.